-- 4.1.1 This chapter provides general provisions on quality assurance for the procedure design process.
-Detailed guidance can be found in the Quality Assurance Manual for Flight Procedure Design (Doc 9906). - 4.1.2 The State is responsible to ensure that all published instrument flight procedures in their airspace can be flown safely by the relevant aircraft.
-Safety is not only accomplished by application of the technical criteria in PANS-OPS and associated ICAO provisions, but also requires measures that control the quality of the process used to apply that criteria, which may include regulation, air traffic monitoring, ground validation and flight validation.
-These measures shall ensure the quality and safety of the procedure design product through review, verification, coordination, and validation at appropriate points in the process, so that corrections can be made at the earliest opportunity in the process. - 4.1.3 This chapter seeks to establish the framework for a quality process for procedure design, including inputs, key required elements, recommendations, and expected outputs. - 4.1.4 In the interest of safety, and to promote a reasonable degree of standardization, it is desirable, to the greatest degree possible, to implement the provisions in PANS-OPS in a consistent manner, using processes that will minimize the possibility of errors, identify errors that do occur before they impact safety, and provide for continuous improvement of the procedure design process in order to eliminate or reduce future errors.
-This is especially important in the modern aviation environment, where increasing reliance is placed on computers and the data they process, for navigation and obstacle awareness. - 4.1.5 The safety of air navigation is highly dependent on the quality of aeronautical data.
+- 4.1.1 This chapter provides general provisions on quality assurance for the instrument flight procedure (IFP) process (see 4.3.1).
+Detailed guidance can be found in the Quality Assurance Manual for Flight Procedure Design (Doc 9906).
+Guidance on regulating the IFP process can be found in the Manual on the Development of a Regulatory Framework for Instrument Flight Procedure Design Service (Doc 10068). - 4.1.2 The State is responsible to ensure that all published flight procedures in the airspace under the authority of that State can be flown safely by the relevant aircraft.
+Safety is not only accomplished by application of the technical criteria in PANS-OPS and associated ICAO provisions, but also requires measures that control the quality of the process used.
+These measures shall ensure the quality and safety of the procedure design product through review, verification, coordination, and validation at appropriate points in the process, so that corrections can be made at the earliest opportunity in the process. - 4.1.3 This chapter establishes the high-level requirements for a quality process for procedure design, including inputs, key required elements, recommendations, and expected outputs. - 4.1.4 In the interest of safety, and to promote a reasonable degree of standardization, it is desirable, to the greatest degree possible, to implement the criteria in a consistent manner, using processes that will minimize the possibility of errors, identify errors that do occur before they impact safety, and provide for continuous improvement of the IFP process in order to eliminate or reduce future errors.
+This is especially important in the modern aviation environment, where increasing reliance is placed on computers and the data they process, for navigation and obstacle awareness. - 4.1.5 Safety of air navigation is highly dependent on the quality of aeronautical data.
 Processes for data quality assurance, from data origination through to publication in the State's Aeronautical Information Publication (AIP), is detailed in the Quality Assurance Manual for Flight Procedure Design (Doc 9906).

-4.2 THE INSTRUMENT FLIGHT PROCEDURE PROCESS
+4.2 PROCEDURE DESIGNER QUALIFICATIONS AND TRAINING